hennessyevan/veklabs.com/content/services/Pre-Production.md

 1. **Location Selection:** Securing Studio Space, Outdoor Locations, Drone and film permitting as required.
 2. **Talent Selection:** Vek Labs works with close partners to secure the right talent for your production.
-3. **Props and Equipment:** Selection of vehichles, staging and equipment as needed.
+3. **Props and Equipment:** Selection of vehicles, staging and equipment as needed.

 ### The Shotlist: